 Management Engagement Committee

-The Management Engagement Committee comprises all independent Directors and is chaired by Mr Healy.
+The Management Engagement Committee comprises all independent Directors and is chaired by Ms Matthews.
 The Committee’s responsibilities include: reviewing the performance of the Investment Manager under the Investment Management Agreement and to consider any variation to the terms of the agreement.
 The Management Engagement Committee also reviews the performance of the nominated adviser, Company Secretary, corporate brokers, custodian, administrator and registrar and any matters concerning their respective agreements with the Company.

 The Remuneration Committee comprises all independent Directors and is chaired by Ms Dam.
 The Committee’s responsibilities include: setting the policy for the remuneration of the Company’s Chairman, the Audit and Valuation Committee Chairman and the Directors, and reviewing the ongoing appropriateness and relevance of the remuneration policy; determining the individual remuneration policy of each non-executive Director; agreeing the policy for authorising Directors’ expenses claims; and the selection and appointment of any remuneration consultants who advise the Committee.

-The Nomination Committee comprises all independent Directors and is chaired by Mr Bates.
+The Nomination Committee comprises all independent Directors and is chaired by Mr Evans.
 The Committee’s responsibilities include: reviewing the structure, size and composition of the Board and making recommendations to the Board in respect of any changes; succession planning for the Chairman and the Directors; making recommendations to the Board concerning the membership and chairmanship of the Board committees; identifying and nominating for the approval of the Board candidates to fill Board vacancies; and, before any new appointment is recommended; evaluating the balance of skills, knowledge, experience and diversity within the Board and preparing an appropriate role description.

 The Management Engagement Committee, the Remuneration Committee and the Nomination Committee each meet at least once a year.